New kit: A closer look

 Written by Lee Marshall

-With such a landmark year in mind, the kit has been carefully designed by PUMA in consultation with the club to incorporate several features from United’s long and illustrious history.
+With the Magpies' upcoming 125th anniversary season in mind, the kit has been carefully designed by PUMA in consultation with the club to incorporate several features from United’s long and illustrious history.

 One of the standout features on the kit for the 2017/18 Premier League season is a special anniversary crest.